hitomitee/hitomitee.github.io/_pages/about.md

 I am a fourth-year Bachelor's student at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), supervised by [Professor Zhizheng Wu](https://drwuz.com/).

 My research interests include:
+- Multilingual Speech Recognition
-- Text-to-Speech Evaluation
+- Speech Synthesis and Evaluation
 - Audio Deepfake Detection

 # 🔥 News
+- *2026.07*:
-- *2026.01*: My first first-author paper of Text-to-Speech Evaluation is accepted by **ICASSP 2026**.
+- *2026.01*: My first paper of Text-to-Speech Evaluation is accepted by **ICASSP 2026**.
 - *2024.11*: I join Shenzhen Research Institute of Big Data as a research intern.
 - *2024.08*: I join Professor Zhizheng Wu's lab as a research assistant.